The fees for courses vary according to the source of government funding. The following is a brief guide to where you can find out more information.

 - You only have to start making repayments when you’ve finished your course and you’re earning over £21,000 a year (which is £404 a week or £1,750 a month).
 Until then you don’t need to pay back anything, but you can make voluntary repayments at any time.

-Currently, if you successfully complete your Access to Higher Education programme at Wirral Met College and subsequently progress on to and successfully complete a HNC/D, Foundation Degree or Degree course, your Advanced Learner Loan fees on the Access programme will be waived.
+If you successfully complete your Access to Higher Education programme at Wirral Met College and subsequently progress on to and successfully complete a HNC/D, Foundation Degree or Degree course, your Advanced Learner Loan fees on the Access programme will be waived.
 You will still have to pay for the HNC/D, Foundation Degree or Degree course fees.

 What Could My Repayments Be?